Performing Due Diligence in Costa Rica: What You Need to Know Costa Rica is a…

 This is a mandatory rule that the parties cannot waive.
 If the late interest exceeds the 30% guideline, the Registry, for example, will refuse to register the mortgage.
 So, if the parties agree on a current interest rate of 12%, the maximum late interest is 15.60 % (12+3.6).

-Late interest is calculated differently from the current interest: it is calculated on the amount that the borrower had to pay on a given date.
+Late interest is calculated differently from the current interest: it is calculated on the amount the borrower had to pay on a given date.
 They are calculated on the quota that he had to pay.
 They are not calculated on the debt’s balance at that date.
 Many people get confused with this point because they consider that when there is a delay, what happens is that the late interest replaces the current interest until the debt is updated.
 This is not the case; both interests are calculated independently: current interest on the loan amount; late interest on the payment amount.

 For example, Boris borrows $100,000 USD from Natasha with a current interest rate of 12% per year (1% per month), resulting in a monthly payment of $1000 USD.
 The payment due date is the 01 of each month.